PrincessRTFM/WoLua/docs/entity.md

   Whether this entity is currently "casting" an action, which may not be a spell.
 Using items with a use time also counts, for example.
 If this entity cannot use items, this will be `false`.

 - `CanInterrupt`, boolean\
   Whether this entity's cast can be interrupted by the player.
-If `IsCasting` is `false`, this will also be `false`.
+If `.IsCasting` is `false`, this will also be `false`.

 - `PosX`, number|nil (floating point)\
   The internal (_not_ map coordinate) X position of this entity.
 This is one of the two horizontal coordinates.
 If this container does not represent a valid game object, this will be `nil`.